DOT Regulations for Pickup Trucks and Trailers

 Written by Nick Webster

-Here are the some of the most important DOT regulations for pickup trucks and trailers:
+Here are some of the most essential DOT regulations for pickup trucks and trailers:

-• The maximum weight allowed for a pickup truck and trailer combination is determined by the Gross Vehicle Weight Rating (GVWR) of the truck and the Gross Vehicle Weight (GVW) of the trailer.
+• The maximum weight allowed for a pickup truck and trailer combination is determined by the truck's Gross Vehicle Weight Rating (GVWR) of the truck and the Gross Vehicle Weight (GVW).
 Visit DOT Regulations.

 • The GVWR is the maximum weight the truck can safely carry, including passengers, cargo, and the weight of the truck itself.